MegaManSec/JoshuaHu/_posts/2022-04-14-how-i-got-into-the-industry.md

 At the time, various people were selling ready-to-use phishing programs on the Ezud forum.
 They were not so technical, and just simple PHP and HTML.
 I didn't really know how they worked, but I knew I could use them to hack people.
 This was one of my first introductions to programming: HTML.
 Editing the phishing pages to my liking, so they were more realistic.
 I still remember buying my first domain, and wondering "ok, now what; where do I put the files?" -- not knowing that I would need to purchase hosting, too!

 This went on for some time, before Ezud effectively died (at least the community).
 Most users migrated to a different forum, called G4HQ.
 It was the same sort of thing, but slightly more generalised.
+This was around early 2009.
 On G4HQ, I learnt more and more about programming scripts for various purposes.
+In one saved file that I have from a backup, I made an HTML page that was my "start page" in my Firefox, which linked to g4hq.
+The file is dated Oct 23  2009.

 Around this time, I started visiting 4chan's /b/ board, getting more and more into so-called "online culture".
 Memes, trolling, etc. Ten years on, I still visit regularly (although I visit /fit/ mostly).